dotnet/dotnet-monitor/documentation/authentication.md

 > **Note**: Authentication is not performed on requests to the metrics endpoint (by default, http://localhost:52325).

-The recommended configuration for `dotnet monitor` is to use [AzureAd Authentication](#azure-active-directory-authentication) over a channel secured with TLS.
+The recommended configuration for `dotnet monitor` is to use [Azure Active Directory Authentication](#azure-active-directory-authentication) over a channel secured with TLS.

 ## Azure Active Directory Authentication